Please click HERE for up-to-date resources for visitors to the District of Columbia.

 Contrary to popular belief, the Smithsonian is not just one museum, but consists of 19 separate museums, galleries and the National Zoo, spread across the city.
 If you devoted an entire summer to exploring every one of these facilities, you still would not be able to experience them all!
 The most popular museums located on the National Mall include the American History Museum, the Natural History Museum, the Air and Space Museum, the American Indian Museum, the Hirshhorn Museum and the National Gallery of Art.
 All of these museums are free and open to the public year-round.
 Follow the link above to learn more about all the Smithsonian has to offer.

-A few blocks from the National Mall sits Ford’s Theatre where Abraham Lincoln was assassinated in 1865.
-Tour the theater as well as the museum across the street, which is full of artifacts documenting Lincoln’s presidency.
+A few blocks from the National Mall sits Ford’s Theatre where Abraham Lincoln was assassinated in April 1865.
+Tour the theater as well as the Petersen House across the street, which is full of artifacts documenting Lincoln’s presidency.

 The nearest metro station is Metro Center on the Blue, Orange, Silver and Red lines.